johannesbertoft/johannesbertoft/README.md

 ### 👋

-I'm Johannes and recently graduated from ITU Copenhagen.
+I'm Johannes and recently finished my MSc in Software Design from ITU Copenhagen.

 Some of the languages/frameworks/libraries I've worked with during my studies and work at Ørsted Infrastructure Engineering: